awsdocs/amazon-connect-admin-guide/doc_source/create-forecast-groups.md

 + We strongly recommend that you create all forecast groups before creating any forecast\.

   Amazon Connect uses historical data for queues included in all forecast groups to train your forecasting model\.
 By creating forecasts after all forecast groups are created, you ensure historical data of all relevant queues are included in the training\.
-+ If a queue is associated with a forecast group and is later disabled, it does not change the forecast group\.
-The queue will still be included by the forecast group and the historical data associated with it will be included in the forecast\.
-Over time, because no contact reaches the disabled queue, it stops impacting the forecast\.
++ If a queue is associated with a forecast group and is later disabled, you don't have to remove this queue from the forecast group\.
+This is because: Although the queue is included by the forecast group and the historical data associated with it is included in the forecast, over time, no contact reaches the disabled queue, and thus stops impacting the forecast\.
+Only the active queues contribute to the forecast\.

 ## How to create forecast groups<a name="howto-create-forecast-groups"></a>